The Child Stealers: Analysis

 Child stealers has been identified as having made popular in America films about kidnapping, other noticeable example of this new genre being in 1905 Rescued by Rover and in 1908 the first film directed by D.W.
 Griffith, The Adventures of Dollie.
-It has also been mentioned as one of the first films where a scene is filmed from two different angles. and as an example of the "preponderance of sordid reality" present in early British drama films.
+It has also been mentioned as one of the first films where a scene was filmed from two different angles. and as an example of the "preponderance of sordid reality" present in early British drama films.